Running a Session

 The same status bar also surfaces two optional pill buttonsSub-agents N and Skills N — that appear to the left of the cost figures once the agent has made its first corresponding tool call.
 They roll up the delegation activity for the session at a glance:

-• The pills are derived from the session's Agent and Skill tool-call events, so they update live and survive session reload.
+• The pills update live as the agent works and survive session reload.

 • Each pill is hidden when its count is zero, so sessions with no delegation show only the cost/context numbers.